nunomaduro/phpinsights/docs/insights/README.md

 ## Remove Insights

-If there is an insight that go against your standards, you can adding it in the `remove` section.
+If there is an insight that go against your standards, you can add it in the `remove` section.

 For example, if you don't like adding a space after not (`! $myVariable`):
 ```php